-I first made this page in the spring of 2012 as I was preparing and raising money for this missions trip.
+I first made this page in the spring of 2012 as I was preparing and raising money for a missions trip.
 I did raise enough money and spent two weeks in the Dominican Republic in the summer of 2012.
-My story can be seen in the
+You can find out more about the work of The Trash Mountain Project and their work in the Dominican Republic here.

 DON'T LEAVE THIS PAGE WITHOUT FINDING OUT: